Conformation Showing & Championship Shows

 - Ch Show September 2014

-Here at Huntly & District Kennel Association we like to hold Ribbon Parades, Open Shows and Championship Shows.
+Huntly & District Kennel Association holds Ribbon Parades, Open Shows and Championship Conformation Shows.

-January features our annual Ribbon Parade and Open Show and in September we hold our Championship Shows, we like to try and hold Open Shows throughout the year also, in past years these have been held with the Pet Expo held at Claudelands Showgrounds.
+January features our annual Ribbon Parade and Open Show and in September we hold our Championship Shows.
+We may hold Ribbon Parades Open Shows throughout the year.

 The 7 pedigree dog groups recognised by Dogs New Zealand (formerly the New Zealand Kennel Club) for show competition are: